Aomori Prefecture

 Aomori Prefecture (青森県, Aomori-ken) is a prefecture of Japan in the Tōhoku region.
 The prefecture's capital, largest city, and namesake is the city of Aomori.
 Aomori is the northernmost prefecture on Japan's main island, Honshu, and is bordered by the Pacific Ocean to the east, Iwate Prefecture to the southeast, Akita Prefecture to the southwest, the Sea of Japan to the west, and Hokkaido across the Tsugaru Strait to the north.
 Aomori Prefecture is the eighth-largest prefecture, with an area of 9,645.64 sqkm, and the 31st-most populous prefecture, with more than 1.18 million people.
 Mount Iwaki, an active stratovolcano, is the prefecture's highest point, at 1624.7 m.

 Humans have inhabited the prefecture for at least 15,000 years, and the oldest evidence of pottery in Japan was discovered at the Jōmon period Ōdai Yamamoto I Site.
 After centuries of rule by the Nanbu and Tsugaru clans, the prefecture was formed out of the northern part of Mutsu Province during the Meiji Restoration in the 19th century.
 The entire Tōhoku region, including Aomori Prefecture, experienced significant growth in population and economy until the late 20th century, when a significant population decline began.
 Though the prefecture remains dominated by primary sector industries, especially apple orchards, it also serves as a transportation and logistics hub due to its location.
 Additionally, it is the largest producer of black garlic in Japan.
 Tourism is also a significant part of the prefecture's economy, especially due to the Jōmon Prehistoric Sites in Northern Japan and Shirakami-Sanchi World Heritage Sites.

 Aomori Prefecture has a distinctive subculture influenced by its distant location relative to the central government of Japan and the region's long, snowy winters.
 It is the birthplace of the traditional Tsugaru-jamisen, a local version of the three-stringed musical instrument known as shamisen.
 Embroidery, pottery, lacquerware, cabinetry, and iron working are also significant crafts in the prefecture.
 Various porridges and soups are distinctive to Aomori Prefecture.
 Several festivals are held in Aomori Prefecture; the most noted of which is Aomori Nebuta Matsuri.
 Aomori Prefecture is home to several association football, baseball, basketball, and ice hockey teams.
 The prefecture's religious beliefs are heavily rooted in Shinto and Buddhism; it is noted for its blind mediums and purported tomb of Jesus.

+Etymology

+The name Aomori (青森) can be literally translated as "green forest".
+(Note: Ao can mean 'blue' or 'green', depending on context.)
+The name was first given to a port settlement established by the Hirosaki Domain in 1624 (modern city of Aomori), and most likely originates from a small forest on a hill that existed nearby, which is said to have been used by fishermen as a landmark.

 History

-Aomori (青森) literally means 'blue forest', although it could possibly be translated as 'green forest'.
-The name most likely refers to a small forest on a hill which existed near Aomori City, which was often used by fishermen as a landmark.